Twins’ Carlos Correa Inadvertently Exposes Umpires With PitchCom Idea

 Placing a human behind the action and expecting him to correctly ascertain breaking stuff passing near strike zone corners is officially an antiquated conception.

-It’s Simply About Getting the Call Right
+In the End, It’s Merely About Getting the Call Right

 Technology has exponentially increased since and can be utilized to get the call right as close to 100% of the time as possible.
+The league can institute one designated superimposed strike zone for every broadcast to eliminate varying results.

 Baseball can keep the human element of the umpire behind the plate, but let’s bring them into the 21st century.